Andrijana Avramov

-Andrijana Avramov (Андријана Аврамов; born 1979) is a politician in Serbia.
+Andrijana Avramov (Андријана Аврамов; born 1979) is a Serbian politician.
 She has served in the National Assembly of Serbia since 22 January 2019 as a member of the Serbian Progressive Party.

-Early life and career
+Education

 Avramov has a bachelor's degree in economics and lives in Belgrade.

-Politician
+Politics

 Municipal politics

 Avramov began her political career as a member of the Liberal Democratic Party (LDP).
 In 2012, the LDP formed an electoral alliance with the Serbian Renewal Movement and other parties called Preokret (generally known in English as "U-Turn").
 Avramov received the third position on the Preokret electoral list for the Savski Venac municipal assembly in Belgrade in the 2012 Serbian local elections and was elected when the list won four mandates.
 She subsequently left the LDP to join the Dosta je bilo (DJB) group, known in English as "Enough Is Enough," and appeared on the fourth position on its list for Savski Venac in the 2016 local elections.
 She was re-elected when the list won seven mandates.
 She did not seek re-election at the local level in 2020.